Arnesfield/argstree/README.md

 ### ParseError

-For errors related to parsing and misconfiguration, a `ParseError` is thrown.
+A `ParseError` is thrown when an error occurs during parsing.

 ```js
 import command, { ParseError } from 'argstree';